amplication/docs/docs/getting-started/connect-server-to-github.md

 5. Set the **Authorization callback URL** URL to **http://localhost:3001**

 :::info
-In case you are hosting Amplication server on any other address, use the specific address instead of http://localhost:3001
+In case you are hosting the Amplication server on any other address, use the specific address instead of http://localhost:3001
 :::

 6. Copy and save the client secret and client ID of your new GitHub application.